Bayesian nonparametric sparse VAR models: Posterior inference

 We compare our prior (BNP) with the Bayesian Lasso (B-Lasso, \cite{ParCas05}), the Elastic-net (EN, \cite{ZouHa05}) and Stochastic Search Variable Selection (SSVS) of \cite{GeoSunN08}.
 For the SSVS, we assume the default hyperparameters values $\tau_1^2=0.0001$, $\tau_2^2=4$ and $\pi=0.5$.
-Following \cite{Koro16}, we use the mean square deviation (MSD) for measuring the performance of the four different priors.
-For each parameter setting we generate $50$ independent datasets and apply the models under comparison.
-The boxplots in Figure \ref{MSD_Box} show the MSD statistics for the $50$ experiments.
-Increasing the dimensionality from $20$ (left panel) to $80$ (right panel) leads to an improvement of the performance of our prior.
-The results confirm the best performance of our prior in large dimension settings.
-The comparison in the other settings (see Supplementary Material) confirms the result.
+Following \cite{Koro16}, we use the Mean Square Deviation (MSD) for measuring the performance of the four different priors.
+See Supplementary Material for a more detailed description.
+For each parameter setting we generate $50$ independent datasets and estimate the models under comparison.
+Fig. \ref{MSD_Box} shows the quartiles and median of the MSD statistics based on $50$ Monte Carlo experiments by means of box plots.
+In all settings, it is likely that the BNP-Lasso works better compared to other shrinkage methods in recovering the true VAR coefficients since the interquartile ranges (i.e. the boxes) do not overlap.
+However, one can better appreciate a superior relative performance of the BNP-Lasso when model dimension increases (from $m=20$ (left) to $m=80$ (right)).
+In our simulation results, the BNP-Lasso shrinking effect is a midway between SSVS and Bayesian Lasso.
+It is smaller with respect to B-Lasso and Elastic-Net and comparable to SSVS when the true $\beta_{ij}$ is nonnull and it is larger than SSVS when $\beta_{ij}=0$.
+The reduction in MSD is largely a result of decreased bias.
+The BNP-Lasso clustering effect tends to identify the correct coefficient clustering reducing the bias.
+In the Supplementary Material, the comparison in other settings (Fig. S.8-S.11) confirms our findings.
+Moreover, Fig. S.12 shows that all shrinkage methods are over-performing the Minnesota prior, thus confirming the results given in \cite{KorobilisPettenuzzo2018} for a VAR of dimension $m=20$.
+Our findings extend their results to higher dimensions ($m=40$ and $m=80$) and to other shrinkage methods (BNP-Lasso, Elastic-Net).
+Also, we find that the performance of the Minnesota prior deteriorates when the model dimension increases.